iaeiou/blue-plankton-2/content/posts/wild-boar.md

 ## An expensive hobby

-A couple of days after wild boar were spotted in the ravine, a California newspaper ran an interesting story about millionaire George Gordon Moore who had in the 1920s [imported](https://www.sfgate.com/sfhistory/article/One-eccentric-socialite-is-to-blame-for-14916088.php#photo-18798330) wild boar from Europe.
+A couple of days after wild boar were spotted in the ravine, a California newspaper ran an interesting <a href="https://www.sfgate.com/sfhistory/article/One-eccentric-socialite-is-to-blame-for-14916088.php#photo-18798330" target="blank">story</a> about millionaire George Gordon Moore who had in the 1920s imported wild boar from Europe.

 Throughout the late 1800s and early 1900s wild Eurasian boar were imported to America for sport.
 Over the years these boar escaped, had romantic dalliances, and spread throughout 35 states.